Get exclusive member benefits & effect social change. Join Today

 Complications of a mastoidectomy can include:

-The outlook varies depending on the reason for the mastoidectomy and the type of mastoidectomy.
-Hearing loss is common with both modified radical and radical mastoidectomy.
+The outlook varies depending on the reason for the mastoidectomy and the type of mastoidectomy procedure.
+Some hearing loss is common with both modified radical and radical mastoidectomy.

-You need to have regular follow-ups with your doctor if you have cholesteatoma.
-Your doctor will check to make sure that your ear is healing correctly and will remove your bandage during your follow-up appointment.
+You need to have regular follow-up appointments with your doctor if you had a cholesteatoma.
+At your post-operative follow-up, your doctor will check to make sure that your ear is healing correctly and that any complications are resolving.

 Written by: Natalie Phillips